jax-ml/jax/docs/gpu_performance_tips.md

 # Right now the auto PGLE profile collection doesn't work with command buffer.
 # If the command buffer is enabled, Auto PGLE will disable it during profile
-# colletion and enable it back after the recompilation.
+# collection and enable it back after the recompilation.
 If you need to have a
 # consistent command buffer logic with and with PGLE profile you can disable it
 # manually:
 export XLA_FLAGS="${XLA_FLAGS} --xla_gpu_enable_command_buffer=''"